bobbbielite/NytPayWall/README.md

 * Contents of `srcnytPaywallToolkit.js` file.

 ### Procedure
+Navigate to the page displaying the paywall and follow the instruction:
 1. Press `Ctrl+Shift+I` to open Developer Tools in Chrome.
 2. Navigate to the `Sources` Tab.
 3. Select the `Snippets` tab within the Sources tab.